What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 How Does Volume Shadow Copy Work?

-For a functioning VSS, you require some essential parts such as;
+For a functioning Visual Source Safe (VSS), you need some essential components, including.

 Functions

-You can use Volume Shadow Copy not only for creating backups of data related to an app, but it has some other functions too.
-These are;
+Volume Shadow Copy, often used for creating backups of data related to an app, has additional functions beyond backup.
+It can be used for other purposes.

 Advantages: